strategineer/personal-website/content/blog/2022-09-17/index.md

 The world is ending and we're all going to die but the question is: what are we going to do in the meantime and why?

-Sometime in 2021, I decided that, above all else, I want to avoid a "slow death".
+Sometime in 2021, I decided that, above all else, I want to avoid a slow death.
 I don't want to live an unexamined life where I constantly obliterate my consciousness through video games and just do what I've always done.

 Change is difficult, perhaps more difficult for me than most.
 But, change is something I strive for now more than ever before.
 I don't want to be the same person I was yesterday.
 Every day I'm alive is an opportunity for growth and for new experiences.